$58.18-$72.07 hourly / $8,532.45-$10,570.21 monthly / $102,389.40-$126,842.52 annual

 Motivate, direct, train, and develop others

-Stay abreast of current trends and technical advancements in technology areas related to service desk operations and approaches and apply knowledge to operational problems
+Stay abreast of current trends and technical advancements in technology areas related to technology service desk center operations and approaches and apply knowledge to operational problems

 Effectively allocate and utilize the human, fiscal, and physical resources of assigned unit